North Koreas Kim says ready to mobilise nuclear weapons

 Speaking to war veterans on the 69th anniversary of the end of the 1950-53 Korean War, Kim emphasised the country's "thorough readiness" to "deal with any military clash with the United States".

-His latest threats come as South Korea and the United States move to ramp up joint military exercises, which have always infuriated the North as Pyongyang considers them rehearsals for invasion.
+His latest threats come as South Korea and the United States move to ramp up joint military exercises, which have always infuriated the North as Pyongyang -- formally known as the Democratic People's Republic of Korea (DPRK) -- considers them rehearsals for invasion.

 This week, the US military held live-fire drills using its advanced Apache helicopters stationed in the South for the first time since 2019.

+"The DPRK also won't be surprised to hear the same message from us and that is our commitment to the defence of the Republic of Korea and Japan... remains ironclad," Price told reporters in Washington.

+Kim also slammed the new, hawkish leader of the South, formally known as the Republic of Korea.

-Kim also slammed South Korea's new, hawkish president Yoon Suk-yeol, who took office in May and has vowed to take a tougher stance against Pyongyang -- which includes a plan to mobilise a preemptive strike capability.
+President Yoon Suk-yeol took office in May and has vowed to take a tougher stance against Pyongyang -- which includes a plan to mobilise a preemptive strike capability.

 "Such a dangerous attempt will be immediately punished by our powerful strength and the Yoon Suk Yeol government and his military will be annihilated."